Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 Therefore, a pilgrim can take shelter from the heat of the sun with an umbrella or a piece of cloth or anything that shelters him without directly touching his head.
 If he needs to wear a hat or a turban, then he should choose one of the three kinds of ransom; either to slaughter a sheep, fast for three days, or feed six needy people with the portion specified earlier.

-Allah Almighty says, “And shave not your heads until the gifts have reached their destination.
-And whoever among you is sick or hath an ailment of the head must pay a ransom of fasting or almsgiving or offering.”
+Allah Almighty says, “And do not shave your heads until the offering reaches its lawful destination.
+So whoever of you is sick or is hurt in his head, then (make) a ransom by fast or donation, or ritual (sacrifice).”
 (Al-Baqarah 2:196)